akshaybhonde67/English/1-Intonation.md

 ### 1. Word Stress in sentence position

 Stressed words are the content words:  nouns, verbs, adverbs, adjectives.
 But with that in mind, different people will stress differently.
-There's no one right way to stress.
+There's no one right way to stress.<br>
 You can skip the T between two other consonants.
-So it's ok to skip in a phrase like 'just dance' or a word like 'exactly'.
+So it's ok to skip in a phrase like 'just dance' or a word like 'exactly'.<br>
-In general American English goes does in pitch in a sentence.
+In general American English goes does in pitch in a sentence.<br>

 eg.
 	I'll be "home"(more pitch, more volume, more stress)  by 3.